k-m-arun-kumar-5/Stack/README.md

 Description :
 =============
-I just shared my works, which I worked as learning path and practiced some C programming such as Stack being implemented using array with variable data type in a stack node.
+I just shared my works, which I worked as learning path and practiced some C programming such as stack being implemented using array with stack data in stack nodes, been allocated in a Single Linked List (SLL).

 Purpose :
 =========